CJain2004/GNR602-Project/README.md

 # GNR602-Project
 This project tackles the land cover classification problem using the DeepSat SAT-4 satellite imagery dataset using SVM Model

+## Please note that the UI is supported on Colab, so open the code on Colab after downloading the .ipynb notebook else you might face error

 # 🌍 Land Cover Patch-Based Classification using SVM (OvO vs OvR)

 This project implements a patch-based image classification system to analyze land cover types from satellite or aerial imagery.
 It uses Support Vector Machines (SVM) with both One-vs-One (OvO) and One-vs-Rest (OvR) strategies to classify patches into four classes: **Barren Land**, **Trees**, **Grassland**, and **Other**.